IvanGricev/cliproject/README.md

 dotnet sln add CLI.Module.MyNewModule/CLI.Module.MyNewModule.csproj

-Step 2: Add the Core Reference
+Step 2: Add Required References & Packages

-Your new module must reference CLI.Core to get the ICommandModule interface.
+Your new module needs to reference CLI.Core and also needs the Spectre libraries.

+# 1. Add the Core Reference (gets ICommandModule and SpectreTypeRegistrar)
 dotnet add CLI.Module.MyNewModule/CLI.Module.MyNewModule.csproj reference CLI.Core/CLI.Core.csproj

+# 2. Add the Spectre packages
+dotnet add CLI.Module.MyNewModule/CLI.Module.MyNewModule.csproj package Spectre.Console.Cli
+dotnet add CLI.Module.MyNewModule/CLI.Module.MyNewModule.csproj package Spectre.Console.Cli.Extensions.DependencyInjection

 Step 3: Implement the ICommandModule Interface

 Rename Class1.cs in your new project to MyNewModule.cs and implement the interface.

-We strongly recommend using Spectre.Console.Cli to manage your module's internal commands, just as the Notes module does.

 Here is a simple template to get you started:

-using CLI.Core;
+using CLI.Core; // <-- For ICommandModule and SpectreTypeRegistrar
 using Spectre.Console.Cli;
 using Microsoft.Extensions.DependencyInjection;
-using System.Threading; // Added for CancellationToken
+using System.Threading; // <-- For CancellationToken
+using System;
+using System.ComponentModel; // <-- For [Description]

 namespace CLI.Module.MyNewModule
 {